Almost sharp global wellposedness and scattering for the defocusing conformal wave equation on the hyperbolic space: Preliminaries

 \end{lem}

-We need the following radial Sobolev inequalities.
-The proof follows the exact same procedure as its two dimensional counterpart in \cite{staffilani2020high}, only to replace $sinh(r)^\frac{1}{2}$ in 2d with $sinh(r)$ in 3d. \begin{lem}[Radial Sobolev Embedding] Given f radial, and $\frac{1}{2}<\alpha<2$, we have
+We will need the radial Sobolev embedding, which provides stronger control than the standard Sobolev inequalities away from origin. \begin{lem}[Radial Sobolev Embedding] Suppose f is radial on $\hs$ with $d \geq 2$, and $\frac{1}{2}<\alpha<2$, we have